|

 with lyrics and had a lovely soul.
 He later passed away, to early

+in life.
 For the soundtrack on the movie we brought in Michael

 Carlos (keyboards and Richard Lockwood (reeds) from